Hi, it’s me, Nicole. Telling stories, that’s my jam. Telling my own story? Always a little awkward. Let’s do it anyway — for the participation pin.

 Oh, yeah.
 I should mention here that we moved from Brooklyn — where my son was born — to central Connecticut the summer of 2011.
 How was that?
 Like this.

-Let’s just say, I’m still trying to find my footing here in the semi-sticks (we share our backyard with bears, dear, foxes, and a gang of wild turkeys).
+Let’s just say, I’m still trying to find my footing here in the #CTLife.
 But I’m sure I feel settled soon.
 It will happen … right?
-This is where you nod and say, RIGHT!
+[This is where you nod and say, RIGHT!]

 Back to my story:

 After graduating from York University in Toronto with a BA in Mass Communications and a BA in Psychology, I moved to NYC to be a journalist.
 And you know what?
-That’s what exactly what I did, and I’ve been doing it for the last 15 years.
+That’s what exactly what I did, and I’ve been doing it for the last 18 years.
 Pretty proud of that.
-It takes grit and grace and resolve to lean into a vision you have for yourself and I did just it.
+It takes grit and grace and resolve to lean into a vision you have for yourself and I did it. *shoulder shimmy-desk chair-dance*

 A few other things I’ve done: